Top 10 best 7-seater cars 2023

 The Skoda Kodiaq is the company’s largest-ever car and a greatly impressive all-round package.
 What marks it out is the fantastic combination of style, practicality, fuel economy and value it offers.
 It’s also good to drive – comfortable when it needs to be, but still engaging when the going gets twisty.
 Under the bonnet there’s a familiar range of Volkswagen Group petrol and diesel engines that produce all the punch you could want, without breaking the bank when it comes to fuel economy.

-The Kodiaq only comes with five seats as standard, though: for seven seats, you’ll need to go for SE L trim or pay a £1,000 premium on SE.
+The Kodiaq only comes with five seats as standard, though: for seven seats, you’ll need to go for the SE Drive seven-seater which adds on about £1,100 over the five-seater standard model.
 When fitted, the third seating row isn't really suited to long journeys or spacious enough for adults, but it's perfect for the school run and other short journeys.
 Also – and unlike some seven-seaters – the Kodiaq has a usable amount of boot space with all seven seats in place: about 270 litres.
 Meanwhile, if you drop all five rear seats, you get a maximum 2,005 litres of load space – enough for pretty much any eventuality.

 The latest Volvo XC90 had a tough job on its hands when it was launched.
 The previous version remained on sale for a remarkable 12 years and in that time gained a dedicated following and redefined what large families could expect from a seven-seat car.
 Fortunately, this XC90 offers exceptional comfort, smarter styling, even greater practicality and a genuinely luxurious interior.

 Two adults can sit in the third-row seats in relative comfort and with all seven seats in place, the 302-litre boot impresses.
 Fold down the third-row seats and you get 680 litres of luggage space.
-Drop all the seats and you won’t have to hire a van to take a big load to the recycling centre, as it frees up a huge 1,045 litres of space.
-A host of advanced safety equipment adds further appeal – especially for family buyers.
-The XC90’s only real drawback, however, is its price; approaching nearly £60,000, it’s out of reach for many.
-That being said, even entry-level models are well equipped and you won’t need to add many options.
+Drop all the seats and you won’t have to hire a van to take a big load to the recycling centre, as it frees up an additional 1,045 litres of space for a huge total of 1,856 litres.

 There's little doubt that they add to the Discovery Sport's versatility, though, making it a very well rounded family SUV.
 It also combines impressive road manners with off-road capabilities that don't come naturally to many of the Land Rover's rivals – it'll wade through 600mm of water and can be taken off the beaten track with some confidence.
 With around 40mpg possible from the most economical version, some rivals are less expensive to run, but few have a broader range of talents.